 Best time to travel

-All Rahhalah’s ground handlers and guides are locally employed ensuring more authentic experience for travelers, as well as sensitivity to local customs and cultures.
+All Rahhalah’s ground handlers are locally employed ensuring more authentic experience for travelers, as well as sensitivity to local customs and cultures.

 We run a low impact operation and we leave no traces behind, contributing to the efforts of protection of the local land, its people and culture.